vlameiras/ai-ml-resources/README.md

 - [vLLM](https://github.com/vllm-project/vllm) - A high-throughput and memory-efficient inference and serving engine for LLMs.
 - [ExLlama](https://github.com/turboderp/exllamav2) - A fast inference library for running LLMs locally on modern consumer-class GPUs.
 - [Stable Beluga 2](https://huggingface.co/stabilityai/StableBeluga2) - A fine-tuned Llama2 70B model.
-- [Claude 2](https://www.anthropic.com/index/introducing-claude-2) - An AI assistant from Anthropic with advanced reasoning and extended context.
+- [Claude](https://www.anthropic.com/) - An AI assistant from Anthropic with advanced reasoning and extended context.

 ### Chat and Agents